Umpire Development (Western Ontario Baseball Association)

 Have a Level 2 for a min. of 3 years

-Submit a Level 3 Exam yearly and attend a Level 3 Clinic every three years
+Submit a Level 3 online yearly Exam or e-learning task and attend a Level 3 camp every three years

 All Levels of Provincial Baseball